nus-cs2103-AY2122S1/ip/docs/README.md

 **Expected outcome:**

-A list of possible commands with their arguments would be sent by Duke.
+An in-built list of possible commands with their arguments would be sent by Duke.

 <br/><br/>

 ### `gubbai` - Goodbye
-Exits the app (with a delay of 2 seconds)
+Exits the app

 **Example usage:**